bsatrom/particle-azure-workshop-2019/content/docs/ch2.md

 ![](./images/02/light-cli.gif)

-## Working with Bluetooth on Particle Devices
+## Bonus: Working with Bluetooth on Particle Devices

 For the last section of this lab, we'll explore using BLE to advertise data from your device.
 Specifically, we'll use BLE to advertise the uptime, WiFi signal strength and free memory on your device, which you'll then read from a browser using Web BLE and Chrome.